Quadripartitus: Authorship and purpose

 The author is unknown, but the work was presumably prepared by the same jurist who was responsible for drafting the Leges Henrici Primi.
 He was not a native English speaker, and often struggled to grasp the sense of his originals, although a learning process can be detected in several manuscript versions, which reveal that he occasionally corrected his translations.
 The history of transmission may also suggest that the discovery of new manuscripts changed the author's mind about the appropriate order in which the legal texts were to be arranged.

 The title Quadripartitus ("Divided into four") has been used by historians since Felix Liebermann adopted it in his edition and studies of the work near the start of the 20th century.
-The title, which is found in a 16th-century note on the flyleaf of John Rylands Library MS Lat 420, reflects what the author set out in his Argumentum (clause 32), namely that his original design was to produce four volumes.
+The title, which is found in a 16th-century note on the flyleaf of John Rylands Library Latin MS 420, reflects what the author set out in his Argumentum (clause 32), namely that his original design was to produce four volumes.
 However, the surviving collection only comprises the first two volumes, while plans for the remaining two, one on lawsuits and their proceedings and the other on theft, never came to fruition.
 The two prefaces, Dedicatio and Argumentum, show that the collection was not merely intended to serve as an antiquarian encyclopedia of obsolete laws and customs.